kuroxy/SoulSweep/README.md

 # Soul Sweep
-SoulSweep is a game made arround the theme "Collect", this game has been made for the BUAS CMGT PR intake.
+SoulSweep is a game made with the theme "Collect", this game has been made for the BUAS CMGT PR intake.

 ### How to play
 You need to vacuum souls up and drop them over the soul-conduit.